tech1919/Custom-Widget/README.md

 # Limitations Widget - arcgis web app builder

 ### Idea
-This widget will limit the scene, according to the admin. such as tilt, zoom..
+This widget will limit the scene view according to the admin.

+such as tilt, zoom..